Dedham Museum and Archive: Building

 During the first years of the Society's existence, it did not have its own building.
 Until June 25, 1816, meetings were held in the office of Dedham Savings where the Society kept its small library.
 When the bank needed the space, other quarters were secured in the Court House basement through the friendly offer of the County Commissioners.
 During the following summer the library was moved to the new location where meetings were held until the erection of the present building.

 On February 25, 1886, a law was passed by the General Court giving the Society the power to hold property.
 That same year, the 250th anniversary of the founding of the town, Don Gleason Hill announced at the Society's annual meeting in March that Hannah Shuttleworth had left the Society her home and a sum of money to construct a building.
 The home, which served as the first post office in Dedham under her father, Jeremiah Shuttleworth, was moved and a new building constructed.

 Shuttleworth was a niece of Nathaniel Ames.
 When Ames died in 1822, he left his fortune to the unmarried Hannah, his closest living relative.
 Shuttleworth left $10,000 to construct the building upon her death in 1886, and members raised an additional $1,500.

-The Society's new headquarters was designed by Architect Edwin J. Lewis, constructed by men named Woodbury and Leighton, and the construction was supervised by the curators sitting as a building committee.
+The Society's new headquarters was designed by architect Edwin J. Lewis Jr., constructed by men named Woodbury and Leighton, and the construction was supervised by the curators sitting as a building committee.
 Construction on the Romanesque Revival building began in the fall of 1886 and was completed in December 1887.
 There was no formal dedication, but it opened with a notable exhibition of historical relics on January 25, 1888.
 The fireproof, colonial style building consisted of a lecture-display hall, basement storage area, and office space.
 It was described at the time as "one of the finest architectural buildings in the shire town of Norfolk."